-What are dried fruits and nuts?
+What are dried fruits?

 Nuts or tree-nuts are fruits with a hard shell and seeds that are edible.
 They include almonds, cashews, pistachios, walnuts, hazelnuts, pine nuts, Brazil nuts and pecans.

 Are dried fruits and nuts beneficial for children?

 Yes, they are.
 Here are some benefits of dry fruits for babies:

 - Dried fruits and nuts are a powerhouse of nutrients.
 They are concentrated sources of calories, proteins, essential fats, vitamins and minerals.